kammitama5/kammitama5.github.io/_posts/2023-01-04-Wednesday-January-4th.md

 ## Notes
 - Oh sweet!
 I found some NIST files on Tutte’s Matroids Lectures while looking up more on bonds.
 See page 5 for this of the lectures [link](https://nvlpubs.nist.gov/nistpubs/jres/69B/jresv69Bn1-2p1_A1b.pdf)
 - This particular paper is very, very interesting!
 It is definitely on my list as a paper that deserves several readings.
 And the proofs and definitions are not too difficult to follow.
 It would be nice to go over the definitions again and prove them myself at some point, even though this is not the goal of the time I have at the moment reading this.
 - So I added the following chapter because I realized the following one on Representable Matroids is super long, and 5 was short.
+Chapter 5 was a very interesting read!

 ## Readings
 - Tutte’s Lectures : [link](https://nvlpubs.nist.gov/nistpubs/jres/69B/jresv69Bn1-2p1_A1b.pdf)